-Plan description: County Employees Retirement System (CERS) consists of two plans, Non-hazardous and Hazardous.
+Plan description: County Employees Retirement System (CERS) consists of two plans, Non-Hazardous and Hazardous.
 Each plan is a cost-sharing multiple-employer defined benefit pension plan administered by the Kentucky Public Pension Authority (KPPA) under the provisions of Kentucky Revised Statute Section 78.782 and 61.645.
 The plan was formerly administered by the Kentucky Retirement System (KRS).
 However, during the 2020 Legislative Session, House Bill 484 was passed establishing a new governance structure for the agency that operates the system.
 Effective April 1, 2021, KRS as an agency of the Commonwealth became known as the KPPA.
 The plan covers all regular full-time members employed in non-hazardous and hazardous duty positions of each participating county, city, and any additional eligible local agencies electing to participate in CERS.

 Benefits provided: The KRS' Insurance Fund was established to provide hospital and medical insurance for eligible members receiving benefits from CERS.
 The eligible non-Medicare retirees are covered by the Department of Employee Insurance (DEI) plans.
 The Board contracts with Humana to provide health care benefits to the eligible Medicare retirees through a Medicare Advantage Plan.
 KPPA submits the premium payments to DEI and Humana.
 The Insurance Plan pays a prescribed contribution for whole or partial payment of required premiums to purchase hospital and medical insurance.
+The Insurance Fund pays the same proportion of hospital and medical insurance premiums for the spouse and dependents of retired hazardous members killed in the line of duty.

-The amount of contribution paid by the Insurance Fund is based on years of service.
-For members who began participating prior to July 1, 2003, a percentage of the contribution rate is paid based on years of service with 100% of the contribution rate being paid with 20 years of service.
-Since the passage of House Bill 290 (2004 Kentucky General Assembly), medical insurance benefits are calculated differently for members who began participating on or after July 1, 2003.
-Once members reach a minimum vesting period of 10 years, non-hazardous employees whose participation began on or after July 1, 2003, earn \$10 per month for insurance benefits at retirement for every year of earned service without regard to a maximum dollar amount.
-Hazardous employees whose participation began on or after July 1, 2003 earn \$15 per month for insurance benefits at retirement for every year of earned service without regard to a maximum dollar amount.
+As a result of House Bill 290 (2004 Kentucky General Assembly), medical insurance benefits are calculated differently for members who began participating on, or after July 1, 2003.
+Once members reach a minimum vesting period of 10 years, non-hazardous employees whose participation began on, or after July 1, 2003, earn \$10 per month for insurance benefits at retirement for every year of earned service without regard to a maximum dollar amount.
+Hazardous employees whose participation began on, or after July 1, 2003 earn \$15 per month for insurance benefits at retirement for every year of earned service without regard to a maximum dollar amount.
 Upon death of a hazardous employee, the employee's spouse receives \$10 per month for insurance benefits for each year of the deceased employee's earned hazardous service.
 This dollar amount is subject to adjustment annually, which is currently 1.5% based upon Kentucky Revised Statutes.
-House Bill 1 (2008 Kentucky General Assembly) changed the minimum vesting requirement for participation in the health insurance plan to 15 years for members whose participation began on or after September 1, 2008.
-This benefit is not protected under the inviolable contract provisions of Kentucky Revised Statutes 16.652, 61.692, and 78.852.
+This benefit is not protected under the inviolable contract provisions of KRS 61.692.
 The Kentucky General Assembly reserves the right to suspend or reduce this benefit if, in its judgment, the welfare of the Commonwealth so demands.
-The Insurance Plan pays 100% of the contribution rate for hospital and medical insurance premiums for the spouse and dependents of retired hazardous members who dies as a direct result of an act in the line of duty or from a dutyrelated injury.